mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 <!-- end div -->

-Once you have a grid, you can explicitly place your items on it, rather than relying on the auto-placement behavior seen above.
+Once you have a grid, you can explicitly place your items on it, rather than relying on the auto-placement behaviour seen above.
 In the second example below we have defined the same grid, but this time with three child items.
 We've set the start and end line of each item using the [grid-column](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-column) and [grid-row](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-row) properties.
 This causes the items to span multiple tracks.

 <!-- div class="exercise" -->
 ## Exercise 15b